TRAVEL UPDATES FOR COVID-19

 The purchase of non-resident fishing licenses are permitted.
 Click here to buy a fishing license online or locate a license selling agent in the state.
 Find a local guide or outfitter here.

 All Casper area hiking and walking trails, North Platte River access points and parks are open to residents and visitors, with social distancing guidelines in place.
 Learn more about things to do outside in Natrona County here.

 Getting to Casper

 There are currently no travel restrictions in the state of Wyoming or Natrona County.

-Casper/Natrona County International Airport continues to welcome flights from Denver and Salt Lake, with car rentals available at the airport.
+Casper/Natrona County International Airport continues to welcome daily flights from Denver and Salt Lake, with car rentals available at the airport.